shuped/Angular-Viewer/README.md

 Make browsing the files in your angular/ngrx app easier by automatically opening related angular files in efficient layouts.

+This extension will open 3 related files in a 3 pane, mixed horizontally and vertically split layout.

 ## Features

  - Select `av` from the VSCode command palette to open the directive (.ts), style sheet (.scss) and template (.html) OR effects, reducers and actions files that have the same name as the file in the currently focused window